officelifehq/docs/docs/documentation/manage/employee-management.md

 As you can see, this screen lists

-* the total number of entries in the file
+* the total number of entries in the file,
 * the number of entries we consider invalid - and therefore, that we can't import,
 * the number of entries that we could import.